19 Important Features of an Energy Efficient Building

 12. Energy-Efficient Building Design Includes Smart Building Devices

 Including smart building products in the design of an energy-efficient building is a convenient way to save money and energy and make a building safer.
-Examples of smart building products include occupancy or motion sensors, programmable thermostats, CO2 detectors, and other air quality alarms.
+Examples of smart building products include occupancy or motion sensors, programmable thermostats, ceiling tiles with Air Purification Systems built into the panels, and other air quality alarms.